 To upgrade Akismet to the latest version, you can do it automatically via the admin dashboard or download the zip file from the official WordPress plugin repository and install the update manually via FTP.
 Take note that Akismet 2.5.6 requires WordPress 3.0+.
 If you still don’t have Akismet and would like to use/try it out, you can get your Akismet API key from this link.
 Akismet is FREE for personal blogs and websites.

 I just updated Akismet to the latest version and it works fine.
 The upgrade process went smoothly and no issues or conflicts with other plugins.

-Anyone else use Akismet?
-If not, what other plugin/s do you use to fight off spam on your blog or website?
+Anyone else uses Akismet?
+If not, what other plugins do you use to fight off spam on your blog or website?
 Please share your thoughts.